vicjohnson1213/vicjohnson1213.github.io/index.md

 #### Playing video games

 If I'm not out and about, I'm usually relaxing with friends playing some games.
-My most played games are Rocket League and CS:GO, but I also thoroughly enjoy playing through puzzle games and other single player games.
+My most played games are Rocket League and Valorant, but I also thoroughly enjoy playing through puzzle games and other single player games.